StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 by curiosity-driven questions related to the fundamentals of ocean physics, many of which have a direct impact on how we understand and simulate the ocean as part of the Earth’s climate system.
 In recent years, I have focused on the role of mathematical physics in addressing fundamental questions of theoretical ocean physics and ocean numerical modeling.
 The following is an incomplete list of topics that I hope to pursue in the near future through collaborations.
-I offer just a few words concerning these topics, largely since they are aspirational and incompletely formu;ated in my head.
+I offer just a few words concerning these topics, largely since they are aspirational and incompletely formulated in my head.

 Please feel free to connect with me should you wish to collaborate on these, or related, projects.
 I have funds to support one (possibly two) postdoctoral researchers in Paris as part of LOCEAN.
 I also have funds for visits to Paris to support collaborations.
 Should you wish to apply for the postdoc position, then please email me your CV and a three-page (roughly) discussion of your research aims and interests.
 Please also include names for three colleages or mentors who can write letters in support of your application.
-There is no deadline for applications, with position(s) filled when suitable candiates are found.
+There is no deadline for applications, with position(s) filled when suitable candidates are found.

 ## An incomplete list of research topics